anikgoyal/Hourly-Load-forcasting-Time-Series-using-LSTM/README.md

 1. The prediction can be improved by increasing the layers/ improving the architecture used.
 2. Since many features are used for training, PCA can be applied to select the important features (features with maximum variance).
 So that the training becomes fast and most accurate.

-# Please reach out @ if you have new idea/ suggestion
+# Please reach out @ if you have new idea/ suggestion:
 anikatwilsonia@gmail.com